saneef/qgen/README.md

 }
 ```

-## Using Handlebars
+## Using Handlebars Custom Helpers

 You can load custom Handlebar helpers to qgen’s Handlerbars rendering engine.
-Pass the path to the file which exports the helper functions to the option `helpers` either throught CLI param or through config file.
-Here is a [sample helpers file](./test/fixtures/render-with-helper/build/qgen-helpers.js) which export two custom helpers.
+Pass the path to the file which exports the helper functions to the option `helpers`, either through the CLI param or, through config file.
+Here is a [sample file](./test/fixtures/render-with-helper/src/qgen-helpers.js) which exports two custom helpers.

 ## Contributing